RicardoGuiliani/react-gauge-chart/README.md

 React component for displaying a gauge chart, using D3.js

 # Usage
-Install it by running `npm install react-gauge-chart`.
+Install it by running `npm install lodash.isequal RicardoGuiliani/react-gauge-chart`.
 Then to use it:

 ```jsx
 import GaugeChart from 'react-gauge-chart'